Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 We note that for Bondi-based runs with lighter seeds ($M_\mathrm{seed}=10^{3} \ \Msun$ and $z_\mathrm{seed}=6$, not shown here), the BH does not affect star formation, even with the $\alpha=10^{3}$ boost parameter.
 The growth of the light seeds is suppressed by the quadratic dependency on $M_\mathrm{BH}$ in the Bondi prescription so that the impact of the AGN feedback is only minimal, i.e. the limitations of the Bondi model are so severe that one cannot explore high accretion onto low-mass seeds using this model.
 To test this explicitly, we set up an additional run as an experiment where we boosted the Bondi rate by a further factor of a 100, i.e. $\alpha=10^{4}$.
 This run (\BondiExtraBoostFidDutyFromZSix, see Table~\ref{tab:zoomruns} and Appendix~\ref{appsec:BondiAccretionRates}) produces a notable suppression in the SFR and gas mass, with the stellar mass suppression compared to the no-AGN runs even more severe since the galaxy gets quenched earlier (not shown here).

-This explicitly demonstrates that there is in principle enough gas available in these dwarf galaxies for efficient AGN accretion and feedback (modulo uncertainties in the stellar feedback regulation of the gas reservoir), though this efficient AGN feedback can only be obtained when departing from the Bondi model by modifying the boost parameter or basing AGN accretion on an alternative model altogether.
+With BH accretion limited to the central region in our simulated dwarfs (see Section~\ref{subsubsec:BH_acc_bondi} for details), this explicitly demonstrates that there is in principle enough gas available in these dwarf galaxies for efficient AGN accretion and feedback (modulo uncertainties in the stellar feedback regulation of the gas reservoir), though this efficient AGN feedback can only be obtained when departing from the Bondi model by modifying the boost parameter or basing AGN accretion on an alternative model altogether.

 Motivated by these findings, we also performed several simulations where the target Eddington fraction of the accreting BHs is set to 100 per cent -- provided that sufficient amounts of gas are available in the central region to accrete at the Eddington limit (see Section~\ref{subsubsec:BH_acc_edd} for details).
 For these supply-limited accretion runs, the effectiveness of the AGN feedback depends on the BH mass but also, crucially, on the time interval between AGN energy injection episodes, the AGN `duty cycle'.
 With the supply-limited accretion set-ups, the BH accretes whenever the central resolved region (defined by three times the comoving gravitational softening length, $\epsilon_\mathrm{soft}=0.129$~ckpc for the fiducial resolution) contains at least 16 gas cells (which translates to a minimum gas mass reservoir of approximately $4600 \ \Msun$ for the fiducial resolution).
 A longer duty cycle allows for the gas reservoir in the central region of the galaxy to recover in between feedback injections, fuelling further accretion activity.
 Furthermore, the injection of the feedback energy stored up over the length of the duty cycle is more impactful and reduces overcooling effects.